sahil-x8447/ecommerce_website/ecomm/README.md

 Project Overview:
 This project is an eCommerce website developed using Django, a robust Python web framework.
 The website provides essential functionalities such as product management and user authentication, designed to deliver a clean and user-friendly interface.

+Technologies Used:
+HTML: Provides the structure of the web pages.
+CSS: Used for styling the website and ensuring a visually appealing layout.
+JavaScript: Enhances interactivity and dynamic features.
+Bootstrap: Utilized for responsive design and modern UI components.

 ## Prerequisites

 Before running the project, ensure you have the following installed: